Code Violations, Enforcement and “Broken Windows”

 You would be surprised at the different answers that people provide.
 One thing is clear – there is no legal violation but the employee repeatedly violates the code and specific controls.

 Is this a case where the employee should be fired?
 What about the bottom line?
 If he is retained and punished, how should he be punished?
-Will this lead to an environment that broken windows4will breed more serious violations, especially by those who are perceived as significant producers and important to the company’s bottom line?
+Will this lead to an environment that will breed more serious violations, especially by those who are perceived as significant producers and important to the company’s bottom line?

 The answers to these questions are important.
 The principle of consistency is important here.
 But just being consistent does not mean that a company can be consistently wrong if the punishment meted out does not fit the crime and does not promote an ethical culture.
 Balancing these considerations is difficult for some, but not so difficult for others.